Rodent Glue Traps: Do They Work? South Shore IPM’s Approach

 The South Shore IPM Difference

 This could mean recommending exclusion work to seal up cracks and gaps, educating you on proper sanitation practices, or deploying a combination of traps and baits in strategic locations.
 Glue traps may occasionally play a role, but they’re never the sole solution.
+If you’re dealing with a persistent issue, professional pest control services in Milton can provide a comprehensive approach tailored to your home or business.

 Conclusion